Do you snore? If you do, you’re not alone! Believe it or not, snoring is common! Over 60% of people snore.

 Contact Timberhill Dental

-At Timberhill Dental, we’re here to help.
+At Timberhill Dental, we’re here to help with all your dental health issues.
 If you have questions about snoring, sleep apnea, or any other dental health issues, just ask.

 Don’t forget: If you’ve seen a doctor or dentist about your snoring in the past and still have questions, Dr. Black is happy to offer a free second opinion.